 The purchase and sale of health insurance has historically been a complex, time-consuming and paper-intensive process.
 This complexity can make it difficult to make informed health insurance decisions.
 In addition, the human error that arises from traditional paper-intensive distribution has historically resulted in a high number of incomplete and inaccurate applications being submitted to health insurance carriers.
 Incomplete and inaccurate paper applications often result in back-and-forth communications, delay and additional cost.
 The Internet's convenient, information-rich and interactive nature offers the opportunity to provide consumers with more organized information, a broader choice of plans and a more efficient process than have typically been available from traditional health insurance distribution channels.
-We expect the ongoing implementation of the federal Patient Protection and Affordable Care Act will further accelerate the adoption of the Internet by consumers as a popular venue for researching and buying health insurance.

 Individual, family and small business health insurance has historically been sold by independent insurance agents and, to a lesser degree, directly by insurance companies.
 Most of these agents are self-employed or part of small agencies, and they typically service only their local communities.
 In addition, many of these agents sell health insurance from a limited number of insurance carriers (in some cases only one), resulting in a reduced selection of plans for the consumer.
+The implementation of health care reform and the federal Patient Protection and Affordable Care Act has given rise to greater availability of health insurance over the Internet from various sources, including government-run health insurance exchanges and companies that offer health insurance in a manner similar to us.

 Medicare is a federal program that provides persons sixty-five years of age and over, and some persons under the age of sixty-five with certain conditions, with hospital and medical insurance benefits.
-The Centers for Medicare and Medicare Bervices, or CMS, an agency of the United States Department of Health and Human Services, administers this original Medicare program.
+The Centers for Medicare and Medicaid Services, or CMS, an agency of the United States Department of Health and Human Services, administers this original Medicare program.
 CMS also contracts with private health insurance carriers under the Medicare Advantage and Medicare Part D prescription drug programs for these health insurance carriers to provide health insurance and prescription drug benefits to Medicare-eligible individuals.
 Medicare Advantage plans replace original Medicare.
-Part D prescription drug plans provide prescription drug coverage that original Medicare does not provide.
-In addition, health insurance carriers offer Medicare Supplement health insurance plans, which help to pay health care costs not covered through original Medicare.
+Medicare Supplement health insurance plans, which help to pay health care costs not covered through original Medicare.
 Medicare-related insurance plans, including Medicare Advantage, Medicare Supplement and Medicare Part D prescription drug plans, are typically marketed and sold by insurance carriers, also known as plan sponsors, through a combination of dedicated internal sales representatives and licensed independent brokers and agents.
 CMS also offers plan information, comparison tools, call centers and online enrollment for Medicare Advantage and Medicare Part D prescription drug plans.